muthuspark/mastering-python/README.md

 ---

-Thanks for checking out the JavaScript Articles Blog!
+Thanks for checking out the Python Articles Blog!
 Happy learning and coding!